dajiangsuo/dajiangsuo.github.io/_pages/about.md

   - /about.html
 ---

 I am an incoming Assistant Professor at Arizona State University.
 As a research scientist at [MIT Auto-ID Lab](https://autoid.mit.edu/), I research the Internet of Things to build intelligent transportation infrastructure.
-I am also a principal investigator who has been leaving connected-vehicle research projects at [MIT Mobility Initiative](https://www.mmi.mit.edu/research).
+I am also a principal investigator leading connected-vehicle research projects at [MIT Mobility Initiative](https://www.mmi.mit.edu/research).
 I received my Ph.D. in Mechanical Engineering from MIT in 2020, supervised by Prof. [Sanjay Sarma](https://scholar.google.com/citations?user=r9UmpGUAAAAJ&hl=en).
 During my postdoc training, I also worked with Prof. [Jinhua Zhao](https://scholar.google.com/citations?user=bC0BOGoAAAAJ&hl=en) and Prof. [Cathy Wu](https://scholar.google.com/citations?user=wyjZbeMAAAAJ&hl=en) on autonomy and mobility systems.

 Before returning to school to pursue a Ph.D. degree, I was with the vehicle control and autonomous driving team at Ford Motor Company (Dearborn, MI), working on the safety and cyber-security of automated vehicles.
 I also serves as a committee member and the paper review coordinator on the [Standing Committee on Enterprise, Systems, and Cyber Resilience (AMR40)](https://www.trbamr40.org/) at the Transportation Research Board.